New meter FAQs

-Rock Energy Cooperative has invested in a new AMI (Advanced Metering Infrastructure) system, which required the installation of new meters.
+Rock Energy Cooperative's new AMI (Advanced Metering Infrastructure) system required the installation of new meters.
 This upgrade helps us operate more efficiently, improve reliability, and serve you better.
 Here are some questions you might have about the changes.

 Why is the new system needed?

-Our previous Automated Meter Reading (AMR) system was state-of-the-art when it was first implemented but is now outdated and no longer supported by the manufacturer.
+Our previous Automated Meter Reading (AMR) system was state-of-the-art when it was first implemented but was no longer supported by the manufacturer.
 The AMR meters were installed in our Wisconsin territory during the late 1990s, and Illinois members received the meters in 2009.
 The new AMI meters collect and transmit data faster and more reliably.

 The new AMI meters, made by Sensus, collect energy consumption and power quality data and then transmit that data to the co-op via radio frequency communication.
 The previous AMR meters used power lines to transmit data.
-If a power line goes down during an outage, communication with the meter was lost.
-The new meter can automatically report outages, voltage variances, and other line conditions without depending on the power lines.
+If a power line went down during an outage, communication with the meter was lost.
+The new meter automatically reports outages, voltage variances, and other line conditions without depending on the power lines.

 - Improved efficiency—Reading all meters, residential and commercial, remotely is more cost effective than having employees drive to remote locations every month.

-- Improved reliability—Our outage management system can determine outage locations more reliably, which will result in a faster response time.
+- Improved reliability—Our outage management system determines outage locations more reliably, which results in a faster response time.

-- Improved member service—You will receive more timely information about your energy consumption, which will help you make wise decisions about how you use energy.
+- Improved member service—You can receive more timely information about your energy consumption to help you make wise decisions about how you use energy.
 We can review that data to help you address any high-bill concerns.

 What information does the new meter record?

-Currently, your new meter records energy use on an hourly basis.
+Your new meter records energy usage at 15-minute intervals.
 You can log on to SmartHub to view this information, which allows you to pinpoint your usage during various weather conditions and different times of the day.

 Did my rate change after the conversion?

-No, members will continue to pay the same rate as they had before the change.
+No, members continue to pay the same rate as they did before the change.

 How does my new meter work?